 - 1 tablespoon soy sauce

-- 1 tablespoon agave * you can substitute honey, but you'll need at least 1.5 tablespoon - 2 tablespoon
+- 1 tablespoon agave syrup * you can substitute honey, but you'll need at least 1.5 tablespoon - 2 tbsp

 - ½ tablespoon minced garlic